Signed in as:

 For safety and comfort, wear long sleeves, pants, and close-toed shoes.
 We’ll provide beekeeping veils, bee suits, or jackets for those who want to participate in the hive inspection.

 Yes!
 This is a family-friendly workshop.
 Just make sure to supervise your little ones, especially around the hive.
+Also, make sure that they have a ticket!

 Nope!
 If you'd rather observe from a distance, that's totally fine.
 We want everyone to feel comfortable.